Demographics of Saskatchewan: Religion

-With increase immigration from highly religious countries such as the Philippines, the Christian population continues to rise, particularly the Catholic denomination, as well as small amounts of Protestants.

-151,455 people declared themselves as without religion.

 Migration

 Immigration

-The 2021 census reported that immigrants (individuals born outside Canada) comprise 137,615 persons or 12.5 percent of the total population of Saskatchewan.
+The 2021 census reported that immigrants (individuals born outside Canada) comprise 137,620 persons or 12.5 percent of the total population of Saskatchewan.

 Recent immigration

 The 2021 Canadian census counted a total of 43,120 people who immigrated to Saskatchewan between 2016 and 2021.

 Interprovincial migration

 Interprovincial migration has long been a demographic challenge for Saskatchewan, and it was often said that "Saskatchewan's most valuable export [was] its young people".
 The trend reversed in 2006 as the nascent oil fracking industry started growing in the province, but returned to negative net migration starting in 2013.
 Most people migrating from Saskatchewan move west to Alberta or British Columbia.